 Bearings are an essential part of a longboard complete; they allow the wheels to spin on a fixed truck axle.
-Having a good quality longboard bearings will definitely make a difference in your experience, but don’t go to crazy with spending your money.
+Having a good quality longboard bearing will definitely make a difference in your experience, but don’t go too crazy with spending your money.

 Most of the cheaper bearings will do the job just fine and last for a long time if you keep them away from water or dirt while using them in combination with bearing spacers and washers.

-What is the difference between skateboard and longboard bearings?
+What is the difference between a skateboard and longboard bearings?

-Bearing spacer have two measurements, one is the the axle diameter and the other is overall width.
+Bearing spacer has two measurements, one is the axle diameter and the other is overall width.
 The first measurement, the axle diameter, is generally 8 mm for most skate trucks, regardless if they are meant for skateboarding or longboarding.

 But to make sure you’ll have a good fit, you should pay attention to the second measurement, the overall spacer width.
 A common overall width for skateboard bearing spacers is 8 mm, while for larger longboard wheels you’ll need a 10 mm spacer.